OBeeNya/Coursera_ML_Andrew_Ng/Week 9/Readme.md

 ![alt text](https://i.imgur.com/dNj82lQ.png)
 2/Compute p(x)
 The multivariate model is identical to the original model.
 The original model has a constraint, the covariance matrix Sigma must have 0's on the off diagonal elements.
 When to use which model?
-The MGD automatically captures correlations between features, while the original model
+The MGD automatically captures correlations between features, while the original model is computationally cheaper / scales better to large n.
+Also for the MGD, m must be > n, or else Sigma matrix is non-invertible (be also careful of redundant features).

+## **Predicting Movie Ratings**

+*Problem formulation:*